bodhiBit/whim.dk/src/_about.md

 I like to collaborate on a project that everyone in the group is passionate about and where you know and respect each other's strengths and weaknesses.
 I might not be the most social type, but on the other hand I'm good at solving technical problems, provide ideas and help others.

 I consider code as an artform more than just a craft; more a paintbrush than a hammer.
-Code (especially web-kode) is a means for expressing ideas, feelings, thoughts, experiences etc. not only in the product, but also in the code itself.
+Code (especially web code) is a means for expressing ideas, feelings, thoughts, experiences etc. not only in the product, but also in the code itself.
 It's a living substance to be treated with care and in return it will help you get your message out in the world! :)

 Education
 ---------